eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-architecture.md

 #### Geth

-In Geth, the algorithm agnostic interface of the consensus engine in execution layer has these functions
+In geth, the algorithm agnostic interface of the consensus engine in execution layer has these functions

 | Function                                                                                                               | Beacon (Proof-of-stake)                                                                                                                                                                                                                                                                                                                  | Clique (Proof-of-authority)                                                                                                                                                                                                                                                                                                                                                                                                                                                | Ethash (Proof-of-work) |
 | ---------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------- |